-Associate Professor of History, University of California, Irvine
+Professor of History, University of California – Irvine

-Yong Chen teaches at the University of California, Irvine, where he also served as the University’s Associate Dean of Graduate Studies (1999-2004).
+Yong Chen teaches at the University of California, Irvine, where he also served as the University’s Associate Dean of Graduate Studies (1999-2004) and is currently faculty director of the International Student Excellence Program.
 He is the author of Chop Suey, USA: The Rise of Chinese Food in America (Columbia University Press, forthcoming); Chinese San Francisco 1850-1943 (Stanford, 2000) and The Chinese in San Francisco (Peking University Press, 2009), co-editor of New Perspectives on American History (Hebei People’s Publishing House, 2010), and co-curator of “‘Have You Eaten Yet?’: The Chinese Restaurant in America” in New York and Philadelphia.
 He has published numerous articles in various leading academic journals.
 His expertise on diverse issues, including race and immigration in America, Chinese American history, higher education, Sino-American relationships has received extensive media (print, TV, and radio) attention in English, Chinese, and Portuguese in the United States and elsewhere.
 He writes regularly in World Journal, the largest Chinese-language newspaper in the United States, on important issues in both America and China.
 His research on food has drawn attention from national and local media organizations across the country.
 He has also done consulting work with organizations like Haier, New York Life, Prudential, IFC of World Bank, Griffin Strategic Advisors, and Web Contact.

 Zhongping Chen was born and grew up in China.
 He successively received his B.A. and M.A. from Nanjing University in 1982 and 1984, as well as his PhD from the University of Hawaii in 1998.
 In addition to his early teaching career at Nanjing Normal University, Chen has mainly taught courses and done research in the fields of Chinese history and the history of the global Chinese diaspora at McGill University, Trent University and the University of Victoria.
 His Chinese and English publications include three books and dozens of journal articles.
-His most recent publication is Modern China’s Network Revolution: Chambers of Commerce and Sociopolitical Change in the Early Twentieth Century (Stanford: CA: Stanford University Press, 2011).
+His recent publications include Modern China’s Network Revolution: Chambers of Commerce and Sociopolitical Change in the Early Twentieth Century (Stanford: CA: Stanford University Press, 2011) and Toward a Multicultural Global History: Zheng He’s Maritime Voyages (14-5-1433) and China’s Relations with the Indian Ocean World (Beijing: SDX Joint Publishing Co., 2017) [chief editor; edited volume in Chinese].
 In the field of Chinese Canadian history, he published three academic articles that examine the Chinese experience in Peterborough (near Toronto) from cross-cultural, ethnic and diasporic perspectives.
 He is currently working on a new book entitled “Reform and Revolution in the Transpacific Chinese Diaspora, 1884-1918.”